 The Committee on Nominations and Elections solicits Councilors’ input of qualified individuals for President-Elect and/or Directors for future consideration.
-Suggestions may be sent to email@example.com.
+Suggestions can be sent to email@example.com.

-Ballots for the 2017 fall national election will be distributed on September 29, with a voting deadline four weeks later, on October 27.
-In a change of procedures, all members with an email address on file and eligible to vote will receive an electronic ballot with the option to request a paper ballot.
-Those members with no email address on file will be sent a paper ballot with the option to still vote electronically.
+Ballots for the 2018 fall national election will be distributed October 1-3, with a voting deadline four weeks later, on October 31.
+ACS members eligible to vote and with an email address on file will receive an electronic ballot with the option to request a paper ballot.
+Those members with no email address on file will be sent a paper ballot but with the option to vote electronically.
 The ACS election vendor, Survey & Ballot Systems, will send three email reminders during the voting period to those who have not voted as of the reminder date.

 Budget and Finance

-The Society’s 2017 Probable 1 Projection calls for a Net from Operations of $25.3 million.
-This is $2.1 million favorable to the Approved Budget and $1.6 million higher than 2016.
-Total revenues are projected to be $553.0 million, which is $2.4 million unfavorable to the budget, but 5.0% higher than the prior year.
-Total expenses are projected at $527.6 million, which is $4.5 million favorable to the budget, and 4.9% higher than 2016.
+The Society’s 2018 Probable 1 Projection calls for a Net from Operations of $31.8 million.
+This is $1.3 million favorable to the Approved Budget.
+Total revenues are projected to be $565.1 million, which is $5.7 million or 1.0% favorable to the Budget.
+Total expenses are projected at $553.3 million, which is $4.4 million or 0.8% unfavorable to the Budget.

-The Committee considered several program funding requests for 2018, and on its recommendations, the Board subsequently approved funding for the ACS Online Course in Laboratory Safety and the New Faculty Workshop Series for inclusion in the 2018 Proposed Budget and the 2019-2020 Forecast.
+The Committee considered one 2019 program funding reauthorization request, and on its recommendation, the Board subsequently approved funding the ACS Festival Series for inclusion in the 2019 Proposed Budget and the 2020-2021 Forecast Budgets.

+The Society is expected to end the year in compliance with each of the five Board-established financial guidelines.
 Additional information can be found at www.acs.org, at the bottom of the page, click ‘About ACS’, then ‘Financial’.
-There you will find several years of the Society’s audited financial statements and IRS 990 filings.

-The theme of the 254th ACS National Meeting was “Chemistry’s Impact on the Global Economy.”
-As of Tuesday evening, August 22, attendance was:
+The theme of the 256th ACS National Meeting was “Nanoscience, Nanotechnology, and Beyond.”
+As of Tuesday evening, August 21, attendance was:

 Petitions to Amend the Constitution and Bylaws

-New petitions to amend the Constitution or Bylaws must be received by the Executive Director no later than November 29 to be included in the Council agenda for consideration at the spring 2018 meeting in New Orleans.
+New petitions to amend the Constitution or Bylaws must be received by the Executive Director & CEO no later than December 12 to be included in the Council agenda for consideration at the spring 2019 meeting in Orlando.
 Contact the Committee on Constitution and Bylaws with any questions or requests for information at firstname.lastname@example.org